 It’s flex spending time!
 If you’re thinking about LASIK and are lucky enough to have an FSA (Flexible Spending Account), you’ll need to contribute to the account soon in order to use those dollars in 2023.

 An FSA is an account set up by employers which allows employees to set aside tax-free dollars.
 By putting this money aside, the employee pays no Federal, FICA or State taxes on the amount in their FSA account.
 This money can then be used to pay for many healthcare costs.
 Elective or cosmetic procedures, such as LASIK, are some of the items that can be paid for with this tax-free money.

 Employees are either given an FSA debit card which they can use to pay directly for services using their FSA funds, or they pay out of pocket and then submit a receipt to their employer for reimbursement from their FSA account.

 Key Points to Consider

-There is a change in the rules for FSA’s in 2018: The limit that you can contribute has been increased to $2,650.00 per year.
+The limit that you can contribute to your FSA for 2023 is $2,850.00 per year.
 As a reminder, the “use it or lose it” component of flexible spending softened a bit, starting in 2014.
 Employers now have 2 options for money left over in an FSA account at the end of the calendar year.
-They can either give the employee a 2 1/2 month grace period to use the money left over OR allow $500.00 to be rolled over into the FSA account for the following year.
+They can either give the employee a 2 1/2 month grace period to use the money left over OR allow $570.00 to be rolled over into the FSA account for the following year.
 They can’t, however, do both.
 With the grace period option, the employee has 2 1/2 months after the end of the plan year in which to use his or her unused contributions, or risk forfeiting them.